EstherAlo/DAREY.IO-Projects/Project7/Project7.md

 ![pic6b](./images/pic6b.png)

-- I created 3 logical volumes. apps-lv, and logs-lv. apps-lv will be used to store data for the Website while, logs-lv will be used to store data for logs
+- Create 3 logical volumes. apps-lv, and logs-lv. apps-lv will be used to store data for the Website while, logs-lv will be used to store data for logs

 ```
 sudo lvcreate -n apps-lv -L 9G webdata-vg